-(ANCE) estimates that the construction sector has accounted levels recorded before the crisis in the sector: -28.8% of for more than a third of GDP growth. investments compared to 2007.
-The European Commission forecasts that Italy's GDP growth The notable positive trend comes mainly from housing in 2022 will be +4.1%.
-In this respect, the recent international rehabilitation, which increased by more than +20%, geopolitical crisis has profoundly altered the general framework, as well as the outlook for the Italian economy, exceeding the forecasts made at the beginning of the year, mainly due to the exceptional effects of the tax relief triggering a further acceleration in energy and food prices measures.
-(FIEC, 2022).
-Civil engineering is also estimated to have increased October 2022 In the second half of 2022, GDP increased by 1.1% compared significantly (+15.0%), thus confirming the positive results produced by the measures introduced in recent years in favor to the first half of 2022.
-Inflation was around 8.9% in of public investment (FIEC, 2022).
-September 2022 (Italian National Statistical Institute). , October 2022 November 2022 In October 2022, annual inflation was 11.8%, while in the In August 2022, construction output estimates began to grow again, increasing 2.7 percent month-over-month after four third quarter of 2022, GDP increased by 0.5% compared to consecutive declines. the previous quarter and by 2.6% compared to the third Between May and August 2022, construction fell by 3.6% quarter of 2021 ( Statistics Italy ). compared to the previous three-month period ( Italian December 2022 National Statistical Institute).
-In November 2022, the rate of change of the Italian consumer November 2022 price index for the whole nation was +0.5% on monthly basis In October 2022, producer prices for residential and nonand +11.8% on annual basis (the same as in October).
-The residential building construction increased by 0.1% on a monthly increase was mainly due to the prices of Regulated energy products (+4.2%) and Non-regulated energy products monthly basis and by 8.5% on an annual basis.
-Producer prices for road and railroad construction increased 0.1% from (+2.2%), of Processed food (+1.5%) and of Non-durable goods the previous month and 8.7% on an annual basis ( Statistics (+0.6%); the prices of Services related to recreation, including Italy). repair and personal care (-0.4%) and of Services related to transport (-0.2%), decreased mainly for seasonal factors ( Statistics Italy ).
-Construction investment has marked two years of record growth, 20% in 2021 and 12% in 2022, but in 2023 Ance expects the negative sign to return with a 5.7% decline in t on the construction sector A Canton Pay E Destuque 11/01/2022 , , , investment.
-In particular, the redevelopment of buildings, with the expiration of incentives for single-family homes, will suffer a sharp slowdown (-24%) while an incisive increase in public works (+25%) is expected with the start of the NRP ( ANCE ) works.
-December 2022 According to preliminary estimates, in the third quarter of 2022, the House Price Index decreased by 1.0% compared with the previous quarter and increased by 3.0% compared with the same quarter of the previous year (it was +5.2% in the second quarter)( Statistics Italy ).
-Raw materials Procurement Price / Cost September 2022 Russia is a key trading partner for Italy in the supply of raw materials, accounting for more than 40% of Italy's natural gas imports and more than 10% of Italy's refined oil product imports (FIEC, 2022).
+levels recorded before the crisis in the sector: -28.8% of investments compared to 2007.

+The notable positive trend comes mainly from housing rehabilitation, which increased by more than +20%, exceeding the forecasts made at the beginning of the year, mainly due to the exceptional effects of the tax relief measures.

+Civil engineering is also estimated to have increased significantly (+15.0%), thus confirming the positive results produced by the measures introduced in recent years in favor of public investment (FIEC, 2022).

+In August 2022, construction output estimates began to grow again, increasing 2.7 percent month-over-month after four consecutive declines.

+Between May and August 2022, construction fell by 3.6% compared to the previous three-month period (Italian National Statistical Institute).

+In October 2022, producer prices for residential and non-residential building construction increased by 0.1% on a monthly basis and by 8.5% on an annual basis.
+Producer prices for road and railroad construction increased 0.1% from the previous month and 8.7% on an annual basis (Statistics Italy).

+Construction investment has marked two years of record growth, 20% in 2021 and 12% in 2022, but in 2023 Ance expects the negative sign to return with a 5.7% decline in investment.
+In particular, the redevelopment of buildings, with the expiration of incentives for single-family homes, will suffer a sharp slowdown (-24%) while an incisive increase in public works (+25%) is expected with the start of the NRP (ANCE) works.
+December 2022 According to preliminary estimates, in the third quarter of 2022, the House Price Index decreased by 1.0% compared with the previous quarter and increased by 3.0% compared with the same quarter of the previous year (it was +5.2% in the second quarter)(Statistics Italy).
+Raw materials Procurement Price / Cost Russia is a key trading partner for Italy in the supply of raw materials, accounting for more than 40% of Italy's natural gas imports and more than 10% of Italy's refined oil product imports (FIEC, 2022).
 November 2022 In February 2022, Prime Minister Mario Draghi announced that the conversion of some of the six coal-fired power plants currently operating in the country could be delayed and that one plant being dismantled could be restarted if the crisis worsens again (Bruegel).
 December 2022 The European Commission has given the green light to a project to build a new undersea power line that will carry clean energy from Tunisia to Italy.
 This is a "decisive" step to make southern Italy an "energy corridor" in Europe, which October 2022 The cost of raw materials increased by 35% in Italy (ANCE).
 November 2022 In the last three months, compared to the previous three months, producer prices in construction increased by 0.3% for residential and non-residential buildings and remained unchanged for roads and railroads (Statistics Italy).